Quantum Radio Astronomy: Data Encodings and Quantum Image Processing: Quantum Utility

 This situation may be improved by using the shorter circuits proposed by~\cite{stateprep2021}, which provide $D_\text{circ} = \mathcal{O}(\mathrm{log}_2N\times \mathrm{log}_2N)$ algorithms for QPIE encoding.
 With such a circuit, a $1024 \times 1024$ image can be encoded with a circuit depth of $\sim 100$ gates, and thus even with a gate error of $\epsilon=10^{-4}$ the global failure rate will be $\sim1\%$.
 However, the large number of ancillary qubits required by this algorithm make it impractical to run on current hardware, and may be subject to additional decoherence errors.

-The quantum utility of quantum image processing is limited to smaller image sizes by the noise and size of available hardware.
-However, because the FT is a linear operation, a single FT on a large image can be split into multiple operations on smaller image sizes~\citep{hvox2023,bipp2023}.
-It may be possible to perform equivalent input splitting with the QFT.
-QC hardware will still need to be able to encode large input images in order to offer better performance compared to classical computing solutions.
+Thus the quantum utility of quantum image processing is limited to smaller image sizes by the noise and size of available hardware.
+However, because the Fourier transform is a linear operation, a single Fourier transform on a large image can be split into multiple operations on smaller image sizes~\citep{hvox2023,bipp2023}.
+It may be possible to perform equivalent input splitting with the QC, allowing hybrid QC algorithms to accommodate larger images.
+However, QC hardware will still need to be able to encode and process large input images in order to offer better performance compared to classical computing solutions.